Michigan general contractor license and insurance requirements

 • 18 hours covering other approved topics

 After you have been licensed for more than six years, you must complete three hours of continuing education courses during every three-year license cycle.
-This must include one hour in each of the main topics listed above: building codes and laws, safety and changes in laws.5
+This must include one hour in each of the main topics listed above: building codes and laws, safety and changes in laws.

-Michigan general contractor license reciprocity
+General contractor license reciprocity

 Michigan does not reciprocate with any other states for general contractor licenses.
 If you wish to verify out-of-state experience to bypass the prelicensing education requirements, you must submit the following along with your application:

-• A copy of your current license and the licensing requirements for the governing entity that issued your current license
+• A copy of your current license and the licensing requirements for the governing entity that issued your current license.

 What kind of insurance does a general contractor need in Michigan?